SpenceKonde/megaTinyCore/megaavr/extras/Ref_Optiboot.md

 |----------|---------------------|-----------------------|------------------|------------------|-----------------|----------------------|-------------|
 | 1-second | Yes                 | Yes                   | Never            | Yes              | No              | No                   | Reset again |
 | 8-second | Yes                 | Yes                   | Never            | Yes              | No              | Yes                  | Reset again |

+As can be seen, since software can trigger either a WDT reset or a SW reset, it is possible to choose to reset into the bootloader or reset bypassing the bootloader in that way.

 The bootloader will wait for 1 or 8 seconds for an upload if it resets and the entry conditions are met:
 * If a configuration with a reset pin was selected, the `_rst` version will be installed.
 It will run after a hardware (reset pin), software reset (see above), or UPDI-reset (ie, immediately after bootloading) only.